MrSyee/pytorch-image-classification/README.md

     * train
       * dogs
       * cats
-    * validation
+    * valid
       * dogs
       * cats
     * test
       * test

 ## Performance
 The result of the notebook in this repo produced a log loss score on Kaggle's hidden dataset of 0.04988 -- further gains can probably be achieved by creating an ensemble of classifiers using this approach.

+## Check .py files
+1. data_loader.py
+2. train.py
+3. convert_onnx.py
+4. inference.py